gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Without waiting, the magician rolled the picture flat on the table and stood a candle beside it.
-He didn't bother with a knife: he just pinched the back of his left hand with the thumb and first finger of his right and jerked.
-Blood welled up where his nails cut the skin.
+He didn't bother with a knife: he just pinched the back of his left hand and jerked.
+Blood welled up where his nails cut his skin.

 One drop, two, three…  "Good evening, *sra*," Thomas said, bowing politely toward the picture.